Map Lead Generation Targets to Financial Goals For Campaign Success

 To avoid wasted budget, your marketing channel mix must be well balanced.
 A January 2016 Moz Whiteboard Friday gave a good overview on why and how to audit your funnel to achieve an effective channel mix:

 Let me look at my resource allocation and say, 'Oh, maybe I'm putting 20% of my budget to display and 18% to paid search.
 Maybe I'm putting 15% to offline, and I'm putting 12% to social and 8% to content."
 Whatever the numbers may be, "Is that the right mix?
 Does that effectively sound like it's doing the right things over here [at each purchasing stage], or should I be changing this up? - Rand Fishkin

 Again, the length of your sales cycle and conversion rates have important impact.
 Bear in mind how long it takes a lead to become an SQL within the total sales cycle length, and monitor progression to ensure the campaign remains on track to achieve the final revenue goal.

 It's important to review time and effort allocation to each channel to make the most of your staff resource.
 "How many people and hours, not just dollars are going to each?
 Because a lot of folks, when they look at their marketing budget from a CFO level or a chief marketing officer, they'll look purely at the numbers, not at the people.
 That can be very dangerous [and leave you with resource gaps for other important actions]. - Rand Fishkin

 Realistic Planning For Inbound Campaign Success

 Successful campaigns that manage and achieve expectation are always founded on realistic, data driven targets.
 Without a financial plan mapped to lead generation goals, the rest of the campaign will be in the dark regardless of how well planned it is.

-Define your base financial targets, specify the revenue percentage Inbound Marketing will be responsible for, and realistic lead generation and ROI targets will be the result.
+Define your base financial targets, specify the revenue percentage your campaign will be responsible for, and realistic lead generation and ROI targets will be the result.